 If you have a new startup tree, we can put a single lamp on it with a 2-watt bulb that offers a nice soft beam spread.
 The light won’t overwhelm it.

 Then, in eight years or so, when the tree is three times bigger, we can switch the bulb for a 5-watt lamp, or add a second fixture if needed.

 Your lighting system can grow as your landscape changes.

 If you want your house to look like it belongs on the Las Vegas strip, by all means, go for it.

-But if you want elegant, tasteful, artistic floodlighting for your house, you can’t just grab four 150-watt floodlights from the big box store and line them up, soldier style, in front of your house.
+But if you want elegant, tasteful, artistic floodlighting for your house, you can’t just grab four 150-watt floodlights from the big box store and line them up.

-That just aims a stark blast of light at your home that washes out all the nice architectural features that makes your house unique.
+That just aims a stark blast of light at your home that washes out all the nice architectural features that make your house unique.

 Sure, I could put a 400-watt light on a pole on top of your house and light your whole front yard.
 But it’s not a parking lot.

 We’re trying to create an atmosphere, and it takes a lot of different pieces, working together, to do that.

 To learn more about how artistic, skilled floodlighting can beautify your home and landscape, call us at (801) 440-7647 to schedule a free consultation, or fill out our simple contact form.